vantage-sh/docs.vantage.sh/docs/cost_reports.md

     <img alt="Cost Report Folders" width="80%" src="/img/folders-nobg.png" />
 </div>

 Cost Report folders give you an easy way to organize Cost Reports.
 You can quickly create and name folders, move Cost Reports to these folders and nest folders within each other to create complex organizational structures.
 There is also a global search feature to quickly find either Cost Reports or folders.
-For a quick reference to your most important reports, you can “star” Cost Reports or folders.
+For a quick reference to your most important reports, you can "star" Cost Reports or folders.
 Navigate to the [reporting page](https://console.vantage.sh/reporting) in the console to make use of folders.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Cost Report Exports" width="60%" src="/img/move-folder-2.gif" />